PaulRBerg/prb-contracts/README.md

 ## Security

 While I set a high bar for code quality and coverage, do not assume that this library is completely safe to use.
-The contracts were not been audited by a professional security researcher.
+The contracts have not been audited by a professional security researcher.

 If you discover any security issues, report them via [Keybase](https://keybase.io/paulrberg).